wzsayiie/fw-mobile/README.md

 The corss-platform source,
 that can be compiled and executed on Android and iOS.

-*NOTE*: there are macOS and Windows Project, because developer need the library possibly on Unity editor.
+*NOTE*: macOS and Windows projects are provided, because developer need the library possibly on Unity editor.

 * library